CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 By the time you finish a good book, you will know the rules fairly well.
 If not, don't worry about it.
 Future steps will review them.

+You will rotate through several things at the same time.

+* First Encounter: Start half the exercises by reading shorthand, and half by writing from text.

+* Reduced Preparation: At first you will copy each passage several times before taking dictation.
+Then you will experiment with reducing the copies.

+* Type of Speed Building Method: Pratt's, Leslie's One Minute Speed Forcing, One Try, and Swem's Systematic Speed Course.
+Some methods are more useful at different stages.

+* Speed Experiments: Each method has several speeds you can experiment with, such as starting, second, top, and final.
+Only experiment with one for each passage.
+Some of the speeds will be the same for all methods.
+Others will be different.

+  Only experiment with one speed for each passage.
+Note that your starting speed will drop as you reduce preparation.

+That's a lot to keep track of.
+Use the diary.
+Rotate through them systematically or choose randomly (but watch for too much unbalance).
+Repeat a method or experiment once or twice if you think it will help, then try something else.

+> Since drills with a single stated objective are more effective than drills with several objectives, we distinguish between accuracy-building and speed-buidling exercises for instructional purposes.
+(Lamb, p90)

 ## Learning the Theory

+Modern books work on theory, reading, copying, and slow-to-medium speed dictation of short prepared material in each lesson, but only one skill at a time.
+They leave dictation of unprepared material and endurance until the next course, after you finish the theory.

 Work through the book, one chapter at a time, following the advice below for reading, copying, dictation, and penmanship practice.
 Trust your book's ratio of theory/practice and the gradual increase in length.
 Be a bit suspicious of the speed goals.
 They might be pessimistic or optimistic.

 Your goal at this stage is not to build speed, but to learn the rules and building blocks in a variety of settings, which is aided by a bit of speed.

-Some teachers speed through the theory, not pushing speed until later.
+Teachers vary on this.
+Some speed through the theory, not pushing speed until later.
 By mid-term their students can write anything slowly.
 Some spend more time each week building speed and work very slowly through the theory.
-(We won't discuss the other two types of teachers -- slowly through the theory without building speed, and quickly through the theory and asking students to reach speeds they aren't ready for.)
+The Micromolar approach writes at 100wpm from the very beginning, for 10s to start.

 Split the difference.
 Take full advantage of the exercises in each chapter.
 Build each one to your current best speed, or maybe a tiny bit more, then move on.
 This will help you "automatize" the outlines so you write them without thought.
 Some books have speed goals for each exercise.
 If so, attempt to follow them, but remember there is no teacher complaining that you will lower the class average.
 Likewise, don't hold yourself to slower speeds if you can easily exceed them.